baden03/collapse-o-matic/readme.txt

 = 1.7.10 =
 * improved random id generation when no id is assigned
+* added colomat shortcode as an alias for expand

 = 1.7.9 =
 * jQuery selector for expandanchor no longer needed.